0333 5330606

 Employees also have rights when employers use their personal data for:

-The GDPR requires employers to provide employees with a privacy notice/policy setting out the legal reasoning and justification for the collection and processing of employee personal data, which should be separate from their employment contract.
+The UKGDPR requires employers to provide employees with a privacy notice/policy setting out the legal reasoning and justification for the collection and processing of employee personal data, which should be separate from their employment contract.
 The privacy notice/policy must include:

 There is no prescribed format for making a valid subject access request, although some employers may have a prescribed form.